Eggs as food: Preservation

 The simplest method to preserve an egg is to treat it with salt.
 Salt draws water out of bacteria and molds, which prevents their growth.
 The Chinese salted duck egg is made by immersing duck eggs in brine, or coating them individually with a paste of salt and mud or clay.
 The eggs stop absorbing salt after approximately a month, having reached osmotic equilibrium.
 Their yolks take on an orange-red color and solidify, but the white remains somewhat liquid.
-These often are boiled before consumption and are served with rice congee; the yolks are also used in mooncakes and other pastries.
+These are often boiled before consumption and are served with rice congee; the yolks are also used in mooncakes and other pastries.